kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

 {{< notice note >}}

-The following Kubernetes versions has been fully tested with KubeSphere: v1.15.12, v1.16.13, v1.17.9 (default) and v1.18.6.
+The following Kubernetes versions have been fully tested with KubeSphere: v1.15.12, v1.16.13, v1.17.9 (default) and v1.18.6.

 {{</ notice >}}